Ultrasound guided Biopsy Test: Cost, Procedure and Risks

-An USG / CT- Biopsy / FNAC is an image guided procedure where a needle is placed into the area of interest / tumor / collection under direct scan visualization and the representative sample is taken for tests.
+A USG / CT- Biopsy / FNAC is an image-guided procedure where a needle is placed into the area of interest/tumor/collection under direct scan visualization, and the representative sample is taken for tests.
+It's commonly used to check for diseases like cancer.
+The procedure is safe, minimally invasive, and typically done under local anesthesia.
+Results are usually available within a few days.
+Costs can vary depending on the hospital, type of biopsy, and location.

 Various USG Guided Biopsies / Aspirations / FNAC / Drains